Why Swimming Gets Harder Around Age 13 (Why Swimmers Plateau and Why It's Normal)

 Parent Guide Series - March 2026

-A swimmer who once improved every few months seems to stall, training begins to feel tougher and results no longer move forward as quickly as before.
-Friends begin to drift away from the sport while school pressures increase and motivation fluctuates.
+A swimmer who once improved every few months can seem to stall.
+Training begins to feel tougher and race times no longer improve as quickly as before.
+At the same time school pressures increase, friendship groups change and motivation can fluctuate.

-In most cases the answer is simple: nothing is wrong.
+In most cases the answer is reassuringly simple: nothing is wrong.

 A Phase Where Many Things Change At Once

-Swimming development does not move in a straight line, and progress tends to arrive in waves.
+Swimming development rarely follows a smooth line.
 The early teenage years often bring several changes at the same time.

-Bodies grow quickly while training expectations increase, competition becomes stronger and life outside the pool becomes more complex.
+Bodies grow quickly, training expectations increase and competition becomes stronger while life outside the pool also becomes busier.

-When these shifts happen together swimming can temporarily feel harder, which is not a sign of failure but usually a sign that a swimmer is moving into the next stage of development.
+When these factors combine, swimming can temporarily feel harder.
+This is not a sign of failure.
+It is usually a sign that a swimmer is moving into the next stage of development.

 Typical Swimming Development Timeline